-The Radiometer Equation relates bandwidth, length of observation, and amount of random noise, to a resulting Signal-To-Noise Ratio (SNR), i.e., your ability to tell whether a Radio signal is coming from a specific direction.
-It is of interest in any situation where the sensing ability of a radio receiver is of interest, including Radar and communications as well as Radio Astronomy.
+The radiometer equation relates bandwidth, length of observation, and amount of random noise, to a resulting signal-to-noise ratio, i.e., your ability to tell whether a radio signal is coming from a specific direction.
+It is of interest in any situation where the sensing ability of a radio receiver is of interest, including radar and communications as well as radio astronomy.

-Radio observations also pick up competing (non-random) signals because no antenna is perfectly directional.
+Radio observations also pick up competing (non-random) signals since no antenna is perfectly directional.
 These are generally accounted for by noting the characteristics of the antenna's directionality and by observing in other directions, generally near the direction of interest.
-This is somewhat analogous to Apodization for Optical telescopes.
+This is somewhat analogous to apodization for optical telescopes.